 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 Appellation for white wine in the region Southwest France that are identical to the appellation Madiran (Red wine) is.
-Previously, white wine and red wine were produced under the common AOC Vic-Bilh.
-The Gascognic dialect name derives from the form of "piquets-en-rangs" (piles in rows), in which the vines are raised on high poles.
-"Vic-Bilh" (Vieux Pays = Old Country) refers to the local hills.
-The name thus means "piles in a row of the Vic-Bilh hills".
-The vineyards cover 300 hectares of vineyards in the Départements Gers (3 municipalities), Pyrénées-Atlantiques (28) and Hautes-Pyrénées (6).
+In the past, white wine and red wine were produced under the AOC Vic-Bilh.
+The gas cognitive dialect name is derived from the "Piquets-en-rangs" (piles in rows) form of education, in which the vines are raised on high piles.
+The local hills are called "Vic-Bilh" (Vieux Pays = Old Land).
+The name means "stakes in a row from the Vic Bilh hills".
+The vineyards cover 300 hectares of vineyards in the departments of Gers (3 municipalities), Pyrénées-Atlantiques (28) and Hautes-Pyrénées (6).
 There is an oceanic climate with hot summers, dry sunny autumns and relatively mild winters.

-The deep yellow, long-lasting white wine with aromas of candied fruit and honey is made from autochthonous capitals Courbu Blanc.
+The deep yellow, long-lasting white wine with aromas of candied fruit and honey is made from the autochthonous capitals Courbu Blanc.
 Petit Courbu.
-Gros Manseng and Petit Manseng (about 60%, per variety up to 80%), as well as Ruffiat ( Arrufiac ) and max.
+Gros Manseng and Petit Manseng (60% at the most, max.
+80% for each variety), as well as Ruffiat ( Arrufiac ) and max.
 10% Sauvignon Blanc blended.
-For two-thirds it is moelleux (semisweet to sweet) and one-third sec (dry) produced (strictly speaking, applies to the dry version, the AOC name Pacherenc du Vic-Bilh sec).
+Two thirds of it is produced moelleux (semi-sweet to sweet) and one third of sec (dry) (strictly speaking, the AOC name Pacherenc du Vic-Bilh sec applies to the dry version).
 Well-known producers are Château d'Aydie, Château Barrejat, Château Laffitte-Teston, Domaine Berthoumieu, Château Montus (Brumont), Domaine Capmartin, Domaine Damiens, Domaine de Diusse, Domaine du Crampilh, Domaine Frédéric Laplace, Domaine Sergent and Domaine Tailleurguet.

-The "Plaimont Producteurs" community supervises plots of old vineyards under the name "Conservatoire ampélographique", among others in the areas of Madiran and Pacherenc du Vic-Bilh.
+The “Plaimont Producteurs” community monitors parcels with old vines under the name “Conservatoire ampélographique” - including in the Madiran and Pacherenc du Vic-Bilh areas.
 See under the community Sarragachies (Gers department), where there is a very special vineyard.